vmware-archive/meta-buildpack/README.md

 all decorators that return true from their `decorate` scripts, so any number of them can be applied to a single droplet.

+If your application requires you to specify a buildpack (either in the application manifest or when you `cf push`), the meta-buildpack will not be invoked and thus no decorators will be invoked either.
+If you are developing a custom decorator buildpack, you may want to provide an alternative method for leveraging your buildpack's functionality in the case when an application requires a specific buildpack to address this limitation.

 ## How it should work

 If this functionality is deemed useful by more people than just me, it should be implemented in the